 Michael Garman began constructing Magic Town in 1975, and has been adding on to it ever since.
 He describes it as a “gritty Americana.”
 He blends humor and honesty to portray a world as familiar as any big-city neighborhood, and as fantastical as “It’s a Small World” by Walt Disney.
 Take a virtual tour of Magic Town, or join Michael Garman in this 4-minute video presentation.

-Admission fee includes complimentary popcorn and a scavenger hunt.
-Entertainment for the entire family!
-We are open 7 days/week.
-Please call us for current hours.
+Admission includes complimentary popcorn and a scavenger hunt with prizes.
+Fun for the entire family!

 - Child Admission (age 7-12): $3.00

 - Child under 7: FREE

 Open 7 days/week.
 Please arrive at least 15 minutes before close.